AmirAllahvirdi/shadow/README.md

 **How to cite this toolbox?**
    - Allahvirdi-Zadeh, "Shadow Toolbox": Detecting GNSS satellites in the shadow of the Earth and removing from their observations from the RINEX file, https://doi.org/10.13140/RG.2.2.15323.08482
+   - Allahvirdi-Zadeh, Amir (2022): Shadow toolbox. figshare.
+Software. https://doi.org/10.6084/m9.figshare.19085546.v1

 **How to use?**